Program overview

 Program Structure

-The Plumbing Techniques program is structured to provide a robust educational experience over a duration of one year.
+The Plumbing Techniques program is structured to provide a comprehensive education in plumbing over a duration of one year.
 The program includes:

 Featured Experiences

-• Opportunities to engage in a plumbing apprenticeship after graduation.
+• Opportunities for students to engage in real-world plumbing activities.

 Career Options